Praveenchoudary/Kubernetes_repo/Day-14-Volumes/examples/Readme.md

   hostPath:
     path: /mnt/data

-2. Persistent Volume Claims (PVC)
+2️⃣ Persistent Volume Claims (PVC)

-Definition: Persistent Volume Claims are user or application requests for storage within the cluster.
-They allow users to consume storage without needing to understand the underlying provisioning details.
+📌 Definition:
+A Persistent Volume Claim (PVC) is a request for storage by a user or pod.
+It abstracts the provisioning details and simplifies storage access.

-Key Attributes:
+🧾 Key Attributes:

-    Access Modes: Requests the required access mode (ReadWriteOnce, ReadOnlyMany, ReadWriteMany).

-    Resources: Specifies the minimum size of the volume.

-    Storage Class Name: Requests a specific Storage Class.

-    Volume Mode: Determines whether the volume is mounted as a filesystem or block device.
-    Medium+2Stack Overflow+2Kubernetes+2

-Example: Dynamic PV Provisioning with SC
+    🔐 Access Modes (same as PV)

+    📦 Storage Requests – how much space is needed

+    🏷 StorageClassName – determines the backend storage type

+📄 Example: PVC

 apiVersion: v1
 kind: PersistentVolumeClaim